How to Configure a Droplet as a VPC Gateway

 After configuring the gateway Droplet, any backend Droplets that you want to use the gateway to access the internet need to be configured with new IP routes.
 These routes direct traffic destined for the internet through the gateway Droplet.

-Because you will be redirecting the backend Droplet’s internet traffic through the gateway Droplet, you need to log in to the backend Droplet from the gateway Droplet, otherwise the SSH connection drops once you change the IP routes.
+Because you are redirecting the backend Droplet’s internet traffic through the gateway Droplet, you need to log in to the backend Droplet from the gateway Droplet, otherwise the SSH connection drops once you change the IP routes.

 To log in to the backend Droplet from the gateway Droplet, open a new terminal on your local machine and run the following ssh command with the ProxyCommand option, replacing the <public_IP_of_gateway_Droplet> and <private_IP_of_backend_Droplet> values with the applicable IP addresses.
 The ProxyCommand option tells SSH to connect to the gateway Droplet first, and then use that connection to connect to the backend Droplet: